PackJC/DayZLootEditor/README.md

 <br>

 Now the project should open up on your desktop.
+## Recommended Software

-A free program called Fiddle which can be found https://www.electronjs.org/fiddle
-Fiddle makes it easy to edit projects built with Electronjs.
+ A free program called Fiddle which can be found https://www.electronjs.org/fiddle Fiddle makes it easy to edit projects built with Electronjs.
 This project was developed using Fiddle and WebStorm.
 ## License
 <hr>